This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Carotid artery stent insertion is a surgery to widen a narrowed carotid artery.
 A stent is a small cylinder-shaped tube that widens a blood vessel.
 The carotid artery is a large blood vessel found in your neck that carries blood and oxygen to your brain.

 - Ask a family member or friend to drive you home after your surgery.
 Do not drive yourself home.

-- During the surgery, you may receive contrast dye to help caregivers see your carotid artery on x-rays.
-Tell your caregiver if you have ever had an allergic reaction to contrast dye.
+- During the surgery, you may receive contrast dye to help healthcare providers see your carotid artery on x-rays.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.